 Lisa can often be found out and about seeking new opportunities within the marketplace, making & building relationships, whilst also progressing opportunities through a tender or negotiation process.
 Lisa ensures that any document we submit to potential clients answers their specific requirements whilst also assuring them of our capability to be their contractor of choice.

-Speaking to Lisa, you can see that she is passionate about her job; “my job is like being a private investigator; I do my research, find out everything I can about potential opportunities, what is most important for the client and who are the key decision makers are – then it is about creating a document that sells the value we will bring to their project.”
+Speaking to Lisa, you can see that she is passionate about her job; “my job is like being a private investigator; I do my research, find out everything I can about potential opportunities, what is most important for the client and who the key decision makers are – then it is about creating a document that sells the value we will bring to their project.”

 As a Business Development & Bid Manager, no day is the same for Lisa, that’s part of the reason why she likes it.
 One day she could be strategizing, the next she could be hitting the road, meeting people, or writing successful bids/tenders, but one thing that is consistent is the thrill of a deadline and excitement of winning, it is something she thrives off.

-“I have often sat up working through the night on a bid/tender, tiredness never kicks as the adrenaline to get to the finish line keeps you going.
-The pressure is even more worth the while when you win a really important project, then see it all come together on site.
+“I have often sat up working through the night on a bid/tender, tiredness never kicks in as the adrenaline to get to the finish line keeps you going.
+The pressure is even more worth while when you win a really important project, then see it all come together on site.
 From seeing a project go from the initial site walk to the final high quality product makes me really proud of what I do.”

-At Ardmac we are about our people and we fully appreciate people like Lisa, they are what make our business great and so when people do go above and beyond, we have our reward and recognition initiatives to support and thank our people.
+At Ardmac we are all about our people and we fully appreciate people like Lisa, they are what make our business great and so when people do go above and beyond, we have our reward and recognition initiatives to support and thank our people.

 Lisa continues; “I know that reward and recognition is really important to Ardmac.
-I remember working on a really important submission and after a few long nights pulling it together.
+I remember working on a really important submission and spent a few long nights pulling it together.
 Once we got it submitted I was told to take the afternoon off to catch up on some sleep, only to wake up to a lovely big bunch of flowers from our Director of Interiors, Sarah.”

 Throughout COVID-19 and the various stages of lockdown, Ardmac were keen to ensure that their business culture continued to thrive and rolled out several key initiatives that Lisa reflects on.